An astronomy workshop for Hawaiʻi STEM Teachers

 Our teacher participants will:

-• Cultivate relationships with UH researchers and like-minded educators that can lead to future collaborations
+• Cultivate relationships with other STEM educators and professional researchers that can lead to future collaborations

-• Develop new curriculum resources that use real science and authentic data to teach astronomy content and process in their classrooms
+• Develop new curriculum resources that use real science and authentic data to teach astronomy content in their classrooms

 A list of Frequently Asked Questions is HERE.
 If you have further questions, please feel free to Contact Us.